dinocore1/Medium/README.md

 ## File System ##

 Every file is represented with an inode which contains the filename, filesize, permissions, and list of SHA1 hashes that constitute the file's data.

+## Storage ##

+The live filesystem is backed by an ext2 image for doing read/writes on new data.
+Files marked with type EXT2_FT_CHRDEV are files backed by list of SHA1 hashes and fetches its data from the file_parts filesystem.